jstonge/oss_lit_review/README.md

 ## Instructions:

+### Backlinks

-  1- Our author network is that of `mentoree-mentor` (e.g. phd student $\rightarrow$ supervisor).
+  - Our author network is that of `mentoree-mentor` (e.g. phd student $\rightarrow$ supervisor).
 When linking authors, make sure you always only link mentorees to mentors.

+### Tagging systems

+  - Use tags to signify authors' affiliations and what they are well-known for.
+This is open-ended, but ideally we want to avoid to many overlapping categories.
+  - Use tags to differentiate between papers, blogs, and authors.